 Shannon Shaw Duty, Osage from the Grayhorse District, is the editor of the award-winning Osage News, the official independent media of the Osage Nation.
 She is a graduate of the University of Oklahoma with a bachelor’s degree in Journalism and a master’s degree in Legal Studies with an emphasis in Indigenous Peoples Law.

-She currently sits on the LION Publishers board of directors, and she is also a member of the Pawhuska Public Schools Board of Education.
+She currently sits on the LION Publishers board of directors, the Freedom of Information Committee for the Society of Professional Journalists, and she is also a member of the Pawhuska Public Schools Board of Education.
 She served on the Board of Directors for the Native American Journalists Association (NAJA) from 2013-2016 and served as a board member and Chairwoman for the Pawhuska Johnson O’Malley Parent Committee from 2017-2020.
 She is a Chips Quinn Scholar, a former instructor for the Freedom Forum’s Native American Journalism Career Conference and the Freedom Forum’s American Indian Journalism Institute.

 She is a former reporter for The Santa Fe New Mexican.
 She is a 2012 recipient of the Native American 40 Under 40 from the National Center for American Indian Enterprise Development.
-In 2014 she helped lead the Osage News to receive the Elias Boudinot Free Press Award, NAJA’s highest honor.
-She currently resides in Pawhuska, Okla.
-She is married to her childhood crush and together they have five sons and one daughter.
+In 2014 she helped lead the Osage News to receive the Elias Boudinot Free Press Award.
+The Osage News has won Best Newspaper from the SPJ-Oklahoma Chapter in their division the past five years, 2018-2022.
+Her award-winning work has been published in Indian Country Today, The Washington Post, the Center for Public Integrity, NPR, the Associated Press, Tulsa World and others.
+She currently resides in Pawhuska, Okla., with her husband and together they share six children, two dogs and two cats.